 54% of the learning hours are spent in traditional, instructor-led face-to-face classrooms according to the ATD State of the Industry 2018.

-“All of this matters because of the important role growth and mastery has in employee life cycles.
-The perception of growth and mastery has been shown to be correlated – in fact, key – to metrics businesses care about, such as employee engagement, retention, and ultimately company value.”
+“All of this matters because of the important role growth and mastery have in employee life cycles,” said Cauthen, citing Gallup and Steven Schmidt.
+“The perception of growth and mastery has been shown to be correlated – in fact, key – to metrics businesses care about: employee engagement, retention, and ultimately company value.”

 Instructor-led training activities before your class